ZhuangLab/Chromatin_Analysis_2020_cell/README.md

-# Chromatin_Analysis for 2020 Cell
+# Chromatin_Analysis for Cell 2020 (https://doi.org/10.1016/j.cell.2020.07.032)

-Repository for codes analyzing sequential and combinatorial choromatin imaging data
+Repository for codes analyzing choromatin imaging data obtained using sequential hybridization or using DNA-MERFISH

 This repository contains two main sections:

-1. Combinatorial_tracing - contains the code and examples scripts used for analysing to combinatorial genome-scale chromatin tracing data.
-Code is separated into seaparate categories, each contained in an individual sub-folder.
-Each of these sub-folders contains a "functions" folder, in which all functions and classses are defined in .py files.
+1. Combinatorial_tracing - contains the code and examples scripts used for analyzing genome-scale chromatin tracing data obtained using DNA-MERFISH, a combinatorial imaging method to massively multiplex FISH.
+Code is separated into separate categories, each contained in an individual sub-folder.
+Each of these sub-folders contains a "functions" folder, in which all functions and classes are defined in .py files.
 In addition, it contains Jupyter notebook (.ipynb) files, demonstrating the use of the functions:

    a.
 BarcodeGeneration - contains the code and example scripts for generating barcodes and assigning them to genomic loci of interest